Implemented: Aug. 19, 2015

 - Eligibility: It is generally expected that occasionally, an employee who has not been supplied a University-owned cell phone may find it convenient or useful to use their personal cell phone to conduct University-related business and that such occasional use alone does not constitute a valid justification absent other factors.
 Such factors include (a) sufficient frequency and regularity such as to justify year-round coverage, (b) otherwise significant out-of-pocket cost to the employee, (c) significant travel involved in position, (d) whether the job function can in large part be performed without the use of a cell phone, and (e) whether the nature of the cell phone use is vital and urgent to the business purposes of the University.

 - Standard Phones: In general, newly-eligible employees will be issued a modern Verizon smartphone (“Standard Phone”).
-Existing users will also be issued a standard phone upon replacement, regardless of the model currently in use that is being replaced.
+Existing employees will also be issued a standard phone upon replacement, regardless of the model currently in use that is being replaced.
 These standard phones will be chosen by the account administrator to ensure they meet the security, reliability and price requirements set forth by the University.
 See, however, section 4 below for an accommodation made by the University for employees who desire to personally acquire an alternate phone.

-- Alternate Phones & Upgrades: If an employee prefers a different model than the Standard Phone, the University will purchase such the phone (“Alternate Phone”) on their behalf assuming it meets the security and reliability requirements set forth by the University.
+- Alternate Phones: If an employee prefers a different model than the Standard Phone, the University will purchase such the phone (“Alternate Phone”) on their behalf assuming it meets the security and reliability requirements set forth by the University.
 However, the employee will be personally responsible for covering the full cost of the phone, shipping and taxes.
 University funds, including monies from the employee’s department, may not be used to defray this cost.
 This policy applies to all University-provided phones regardless of job function or position.
-The employee understands and agrees to willingly and regularly use the alternate phone for University business without consideration to the fact that personal funds were invested towards the purchase of such phone.
+The employee understands and agrees to willingly and regularly use the alternate phone for University business without consideration to the fact that personal funds were invested towards the purchase of said phone.

 - Accessories: Accessories beyond those which come with the standard phone are the personal responsibility of the employee and may not be purchased with University or departmental funds.
 This includes car chargers, blue tooth devices, protection cases and the like.